-Below are a few items that I’ve learned firsthand from doing Bataan seven times and having trained for and competing at Ironman 140.6 triathlon(s).
+Below are a few things I’ve learned firsthand from doing Bataan annually since 2012 and having trained for and competed in multiple marathons, 50K, 70.3 & 140.6 Ironman triathlon(s).

 Try to eat around 1,000 calories for breakfast.
-If you’re like me and have a hard time eating solid foods early in the morning.
+If you’re like me and have difficulty eating solid foods early in the morning.
 Drink your calories!

 Set an alarm on your watch or phone to go off every 15-20 minutes to remind you to eat and drink.

 Think small amounts… you want to graze all day without overstuffing yourself.